firstcontributions/firstcontributions.github.io/README.md

 >Note: this feature is available with `react-scripts@0.2.3` and higher.

 Your project can consume variables declared in your environment as if they were declared locally in your JS files.
-By default you will have `NODE_ENV` defined for you, and any other environment variables starting with `REACT_APP_`.
+By default, you will have `NODE_ENV` defined for you, and any other environment variables starting with `REACT_APP_`.
 These environment variables will be defined for you on `process.env`.
 For example, having an environment variable named `REACT_APP_SECRET_CODE` will be exposed in your JS as `process.env.REACT_APP_SECRET_CODE`, in addition to `process.env.NODE_ENV`.